wyndavies/Minecraft-BigReactors-Computercraft/README.md

 To do:
 - Prettify the text output.
 It is very basic at the moment
-- Work out why the time delay vanishes after pressing a key
+- Work out why the time delay vanishes after pressing a key (fixed)
-- Save which displays are showing primary, secondary and tertiary info and restore them on program restart
+- Save which displays are showing primary, secondary and tertiary info and restore them on program restart (done)
 - Add support for wireless connections.